cjeanner/cjeanner.github.io/_posts/2020-05-15-tripleo-lab-operators-integration.markdown

 know, there is absolutely NO RFC describing how an application should handle any proxy related variables.
-To make things even funnier, some applications seem to support the CIDR notation for no_proxy, while neither curl nor wget appear to support it...
+To make things even funnier, some applications seem to support the CIDR notation for no_proxy, while neither curl nor wget appear to support it (their manpage talks about domains, no IP)...
+Not to mention the length limit of the variable value.
 This, of course, leads to some really fun confusion, especially when podman containers, by default, import the proxy configuration.

 Finally...
 CentOS-8 being out and stable enough, tripleo-lab supports it.
-Your builder can be on CentOS-8, as well as the VM.
+Your builder can be on CentOS-8, as well as the VMs.
 Note that you'll need to pass a specific environment file for CentOS-8 based VMs:
 ```environments/vm-centos8.yaml```.
 This will ensure you get the right setup,
 with the right size and so on.